mattburnett-repo/cc-ecom-rest-api-v2/README.md

 ## Future development / To do
 * Everything can always be better...
 * Build a nicer login / register UX/UI using EJS
-* Refactor to use loader / model / service architecture (https://softwareontheroad.com/ideal-nodejs-project-structure/)
+* Tests are wrecked after refactoring everything to load from index.js instead of app.js